ViksaaSkool/SharedPreferences2DataStore/README.md

 1. checkout develop_sp branch, run the app - fill the fields and play around with it.
 2. switch to develop_ds branch, run the app - the app should keep the state as it was, but this time utilizing DataStore instead of Shared preferences.
-NNote: when you do this switch, all the data in SharedPreferences will be deleted
+Note: when you do this switch, all the data in SharedPreferences will be deleted

 The presentation of the session can be accessed [here]()